mayasharma2110/Bookworm/README.md

 * As a first time user, I want to read reviews registered users have made.

-* As a first time user, I want to be able to find a new book that I may like to read and sort the reviews based on the average rating.
+* As a first time user, I want to be able to find a new book that I may like to read.

-* As a first time user, I want to be able to be able to search in the reviews for books by a certain author or of a certain genre I like.
+* As a first time user, I want to be able to be able to search in the reviews for a certain book title or author.

 #### Returning Visitor Goals

-* As a returning user, I similar needs of a first time user.
+* As a returning user, I have similar needs of a first time user.

 * As a returning user, I want to be able to register and login as myself.

-* As a returning user, I want to be able to add my own books to the site.
+* As a returning user, I want to be able to add new books to the database/site.

 * As a returning user, I want to be able to add my own reviews to the site, I would also like to update or delete my own reviews.

 #### Frequent User Goals

-* As a frequent user, I want to be able to see my own reviews at the top for easy management needs to update/delete.
+* As a frequent user, I have similar needs of a first time and returning user.

 ### Strategy